I have been living with IBS since the early 2000s. What I have learned over the years has made it much easier to function.

 Which Beers Are the Safest to Drink?

 The more refined a beer, the lower the fructose content will be.
-Unrefined beers have a cloudy appearance, where a refined beer looks more clear.
-Disclaimer: most beers are made with some type of malt, which contain varying amounts of fructose.
+Unrefined beers have a cloudy appearance, where refined beer looks more clear.
+Note: most beers are made with some type of malt, which contains varying amounts of fructose.
 The brewing process should eliminate most of the fructose in beer, but without individually testing each one, there is no way to know for sure.

 - Pilsner - A pale lager, traditionally a Czech beer, is also brewed in German and European styles.
 Easy-to-find brands of pilsner are Amstel, Beck's, Foster's, Heineken and Stella Artois (these may contain wheat, however).

 - Helles - A German style beer that is a hoppier-tasting pale lager than the pilsner.
 Ask if your local beverage depot carries any.